 Connecting Research to Collaborative Online International Learning (COIL)

-- To support faculty-student research collaborations, global research and international teaching, learning, and research as a pilot project.
+- To support and promote faculty-student research collaborations, global research, international teaching and learning, and the teacher-scholar model.

-- Faculty may use existing courses scheduled to be offered in the Spring and/or Summer of 2021 for the incorporation of COIL content, but are required to identify and confirm an international partner for their proposed COIL collaboration.
+- Faculty may propose to incorporate new COIL content into existing courses scheduled to be offered in the Summer or Fall of 2023 or Spring of 2024 but are required to identify and confirm an international partner for their proposed COIL collaboration.

-- A one-page project summary, including objectives, project description, and expected outcomes.
+- A one-page project summary, including a project description, objectives, and expected outcomes;

-- A sample course syllabus and/or an assignment description that details the efforts of the project;
+- A course syllabus and/or assignment description, including the specific characteristics of the research project.

 - A letter of support from the international partner who will co-teach the course.